Helvellyn or Scafell Pike?

 If you are staying longer there are also some amazing walks from YHA Borrowdale, these are the walks I did during my 4-day Lake District trip.

 Scafell Pike – OS Explorer OL6 – The English Lakes (South-western area)

 Helvellyn – OS Explorer OL5 – The English Lakes (North-eastern area)

-- You can also use Ordnance Survey online to plot and save your routes
+- You can also use the Ordnance Survey online to plot and save your routes.

-Which mountain is highest Helvellyn or Scafell Pike?
+Which Mountain is the Highest Helvellyn or Scafell Pike?